 - The influence of your brand values can be a major selling point and a key factor

 - Evaluate your targeted setting and audiences – is there a need to promote an existing product line to an entirely new audience?

-Shopify as a Facebook ads features is awesome as haven demonstrated keen alertness of the business core demographics and target markets.
+Shopify as a Facebook ad features is awesome as Haven demonstrated keen alertness of the business’s core demographics and target markets.

 Just imagine someone whose craft career has been making waves but failed to advertise the product to call for the audience.

-This is where Shopify ad features plays a significant role hence the ad has the potential to place your products or services in front of your ideal target audience.
-Note that, the more the traffic comes to the Shopify store, the higher your chances are of increasing sales.
+This is where Shopify ad features play a significant role hence the ad has the potential to place your products or services in front of your ideal target audience.
+Note that, the more traffic comes to the Shopify store, the higher your chances are of increasing sales.